ryanrotz/interview-questions/readme.md

 ** Bootstrap/Materialize has 12 columns (that's a grid system)

 * Have you used or implemented media queries or mobile specific layouts/CSS?
+** Yes, I've used @media queries for responsive design.

 * How do you optimize your webpages for print?
+**

 * What are the advantages/disadvantages of using CSS preprocessors?
   * Describe what you like and dislike about the CSS preprocessors you have used.
+  ** Adds more functionality, which also adds more complexity.
+Can confuse team members who are familiar with CSS but not preprocessors.
+May not be ideal if lots of different people will be editing CSS.
+  ** SASS, LESS, and Stylus are popular preprocessors.
+  ** Variables, nesting, mixins, extend, color operations, if/else, loops, math, import other scss files.

 * How would you implement a web design comp that uses non-standard fonts?
+** If a computer doesn't have the font locally, the browser selects an alternative fontd.
+** Universal fonts: Arial, Times New Roman, Courier New, Georgia, Verdana ** Use Google web fonts and link to them in the HTML header.

 * Explain how a browser determines what elements match a CSS selector.
 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?